nils-n/p1-mysore-yoga-studio/README.md

 #### Prices Section
 - This one was difficult to design : On one hand, Yoga is meant to be non-materialistic and money should not play a major role.
 But on the other hand, the user is very much interested in this information!
 - A solution to this problem was to create contrasting, playful and colorful section that is nice to look at while still being part of the Main Page
+- The text of the price boxes changes color from dark to white while hovering over them with the mouse, adding to the playful intention of the design

 <p align="center">
 <img src="assets/documentation/feature-pricing.png"